- Enabling technologies

-- Fast and quantitative detection of microorganisms
+- Fast and quantitative detection

-- Tracing new microorganisms and properties
+- Tracing new microorganisms and their properties

 - Risk assessment of bathing water

-Timely signalling of increased levels of blue-green algae and of bathing water parameters (E. coli, intestinal enterococci), including the tracing of contamination sources and risk assessment for humans and animals.
+Timely signalling of increased levels of blue-green algae and of bathing water parameters (E. coli, intestinal enterococci), including the tracing of contamination sources and risk analysis for humans and animals.
 Recognition and quantification of toxins produced by blue-green algae, and recommendations on preventing nuisance.